Gainesville, Florida: Economy

 Numerous guides, such as the 2004 Cities Ranked and Rated: More than 400 Metropolitan Areas Evaluated in the U.S. and Canada, have mentioned Gainesville's low cost of living.
 The restaurants near the University of Florida also tend to be inexpensive.
 The property taxes are high to offset the cost of the university, as the university's land is tax-exempt, but the median home cost is slightly below the national average, and Gainesville residents, like all Floridians, do not pay state income taxes.

 The city's job market scored only 6 out of a possible 100 points in the Cities Ranked and Rated guide, as the downside to the low cost of living is an extremely weak local job market that is oversupplied with college-educated residents.
 Gainesville's median income is slightly below the U.S. average.

 Gainesville heavily promoted solar power by creating the first feed-in tariff (FIT) in the United States.
 The FIT allowed small businesses and homeowners to supply electricity into the municipal power grid and paid a premium for the clean, on-site generated solar electricity.
 The FIT started with a rate of $0.32 per kilowatt-hour and allowed a person or business to enter into a 20-year contract where Gainesville Regional Utilities would purchase the power for 20 years.
 The FIT ended in 2013, when the rate was set at $0.18 per kWh, but the city is still seen as a leader in solar power.
 This increase in solar installations put Gainesville at number 5 in the world in solar installed per capita, beating Japan, France, China and all of the US.

 The sports drink Gatorade was invented in Gainesville in the 1960s to help refresh the UF football team.
-UF still receives a share of the profits from the beverage, roughly $20 million a year, but Gatorade's headquarters are now in Chicago.
+UF still receives a share of the profits from the beverage, roughly $20 million a year, however, Gatorade's headquarters are now in Chicago.

 The Florida Department of Citrus's department of economic research is on the UF campus.